ZenenTreadwell/Alchemy/README.md

 The `resources/` folder contains templates and other files that are small enough to be moved around with the scripts.
 Some of these files are fragile and should be considered read-only.

+### Design Notes
+#### POSIX Compatibility
+This is important to aim for in the name of making something that is as universal as possible.
+Aim to only use /bin/sh compatible syntax.